Choi Yong-soo: Managerial career

 Choi was appointed as the assistant coach of FC Seoul in August 2006, and was promoted as the caretaker manager in April 2011.
 He was finally named a permanent coach after leading Seoul as a caretaker manager during the 2011 season.
 He led his team to the 2012 K League title and the 2013 AFC Champions League Final.
 They drew all two matches of the Champions League final against Guangzhou Evergrande, a Chinese club led by Marcello Lippi, but couldn't get the title due to the away goals rule.
 Nevertheless, Choi was named the AFC Coach of the Year.

 On 21 June 2016, he was officially appointed as the manager of a Chinese club Jiangsu Suning.
 He finished as runner-up in the Chinese Super League and the Chinese FA Cup.
 On 1 June 2017, he officially resigned from Jiangsu Suning.

 On 11 October 2018, Choi was officially reappointed as the manager of FC Seoul, which was being threatened with relegation.
 On 9 December 2018, Choi won the relegation playoffs against Busan IPark, successfully keeping Seoul in the K League.
 On 30 July 2020, he resigned from Seoul due to his poor results in the 2020 season.

 On 17 November 2021, Choi started to manage Gangwon FC.
+On 14 June 2023, Choi was replaced by Yoon Jong-hwan at Gangwon FC.